ApprenticeAI/frapy/docs/topics/api.rst

         Most extensions won't need to access this attribute.

-        For an introduction on extensions and a list of available extensions on Scrapy see :ref:`topics-extensions`.
+        For an introduction on extensions and a list of available extensions on Frapy see :ref:`topics-extensions`.

     .. attribute:: engine

         The execution engine, which coordinates the core crawling logic between the scheduler, downloader and spiders.

-        Some extension may want to access the Scrapy engine, to inspect  or modify the downloader and scheduler behaviour, although this is an advanced use and this API is not yet stable.
+        Some extension may want to access the Frapy engine, to inspect  or modify the downloader and scheduler behaviour, although this is an advanced use and this API is not yet stable.